Ain’t No Party Like an Owl Party

 I have been waiting nearly ten years for this place to reopen.
 Not that I necessarily had high hopes for it or that I’m a huge Harry C. Barnes fan – it was more the principle of the thing.

 Back in 2007 I hiked a lot of the Tunxis Trail in Burlington and Bristol.
 One Tunxis regional trail (the Black Dot) veers off southeast from Sessions Woods in Burlington and goes right to this nature center.
+You can hike from one nature center to another.

 It was closed in 2007.